zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 ### AI HAS NO INSIDE

 Consciousness, as we have established, is the capacity for internal resonance across multiple temporal scales.
-It produces interiority—the sense of someone being home.
+It produces interiority, the sense of someone being home.

 AI has no inside.
 There is no "what it is like" to be an AI system.
 The processing occurs, but no one experiences it.
 The generation happens, but there is no witness.